sporanki/dotfiles/big-data/README.md

 # Big Data on MacOS

-This project installs a pseudo-distributed hadoop ecosystem.
+This project installs a pseudo-distributed hadoop ecosystem using hdfs.

-This install uses hdfs.

 Services are configured to integrate with each other.